MegaJoctan/MALE5/Ensemble/README.md

 The key takeaway here is that the `AdaBoost` class is **not limited to** using decision trees as weak learners.
 The provided examples showcase its usage with both decision trees and logistic regression.
 This demonstrates the flexibility of the AdaBoost framework, where any model capable of making predictions (classification or regression) can be used as a weak learner.

-## Random Forest Classification and Regression: MQL5 Documentation
+## Random Forest Classification and Regression:

 This explanation covers the `CRandomForestClassifier` and `CRandomForestRegressor` classes in MQL5, which implement **random forests** for classification and regression tasks, respectively.